deytalytics/dataproductpoc-docs/dp-architecture.md

 6. The data product is code+data/metadata.
 To ensure consistent builds on multiple cloud platforms it can be containerised using Docker
 7. Similarly to ensure consistent deployment to cloud infrastructure, kubernetes can be specified.

+By containerising data products using Docker & Kubernetes, data products can be cloud-agnostic

 ![image](dps-in-the-cloud.png)

+By defining standardised interfaces, data products can be interoperable.
+For example, we could have a continents data product and a countries data product feeding a geography data product.
+This allows for increasingly complex data products to be created

 ![image](dp-interoperability.png)